Gouffre Bob Vouay

 How to find it

-The easiest way to find Gouffre Bob Vouay (sometimes misspelt as "VouEy") is to follow the GR9 from the Col du Coq up to the junction where the path to Trou du Glaz takes off to the left to traverse above slopes.
+The easiest way to find Gouffre Bob Vouay (occasionally misspelt as "VouEy") is to follow the waymarked GR9 from the Col du Coq as far as the junction where the path to Trou du Glaz takes off to the left to traverse above slopes.
 Keep right, and follow the path up towards the Pas de l'Œille and the summit.
 At the top, rather than overcoming the last few metres of height by traversing to the right, keep going up the line of the fault onto the plateau into a small fault valley.
 The entrance to Gouffre Bob Vouay is associated with the arch 40 m on the left.
-Clamber up to the arch, and free-climb into a large pit with an identifying label on the wall.
-Entry is gained, somewhat incongruously, through a rubbish bin.
+Clamber up to the arch and free-climb into a large pit with an identifying label on the wall.
+Entry is gained through a rubbish bin inscribed with the words "Ad augusta per angusta" ("To triumph through hardship").

-Gouffre Bob Vouay, opened up in 2009, is the highest entrance of the Dent de Crolles system, giving a through trip to Grotte du Guiers Mort of 694 m.
-All but the entrance series down to -60 m were explored upwards from Trou du Glaz from 1983 onwards.
+Gouffre Bob Vouay, opened up in 2009, is the highest entrance of the Dent de Crolles system, giving a through trip to Grotte du Guiers Mort of 681 m.
+All but the entrance series down to -60 m were explored upwards from Trou du Glaz from 1983 onward.
 In addition to the connection with Trou du Glaz at the top of P36, there is a second route that descends into Grotte Chevalier via Puits Maurice.
-Information is sparse on the web, although the following cross section drawn by Gilbert Bohec helps to clarify where it fits into the system.
-Neither route is equipped for pull-throughs, and both require about 360 m of rope and 30+ hangers.
+Both routes are equipped for pull-throughs, but both require much traversing in complex meanders, and are not for the faint-hearted.

-There is a full account of the cave and its exploration in Spéléo Magazine 70 (2010) by Christian Hubert and Frédéric Pétrot that includes some impressive photographs and an updated large scale survey of the southern half of the system (further information available on bona fide request).
+The exploration was reported in Scialet 38 in 2009, and Spelunca Magazine 117 in March 2010, and there is a full account of the cave and its exploration in Spéléo Magazine 70 (2010) by Christian Hubert and Frédéric Pétrot which includes some impressive photographs and an updated large scale survey of the southern half of the system (further information available on bona fide request).
+Apparently the route through the 300 m-long Grande Méandre was optimised and equipped in about 2013 during preparations for a Vouay - Guiers Mort - Vouay return trip, which was eventually made in 2016 (Spéléo Magazine 99 - copy available on bone fide request).
 There is also a film Dans le Crolles de la Croix à la Source purportedly of the through trip from Gouffre Bob Vouay to Grotte du Guiers Mort, but it is neither very good nor very informative.